Stroke & Vascular Disorders

 Vignette 6.
 A 70-year-old man with a past history of trigeminal neuralgia awoke with dysarthria, left hemiplegia, and nausea.
 Examination also revealed horizontal and vertical nystagmus, skew deviation, and hoarse voice.
 Noncontrast brain CT showed hyperdensity anterior to the pons consistent with dolichoectasia of the basilar artery with acute or chronic thrombus.
 CT angiography demonstrated dolichoectasia of the basilar artery with occlusion of bilateral vertebral arteries and proximal basilar artery.
 MRI showed displacement of the brainstem with restricted diffusion in the right pons consistent with paramedian pontine small vessel distribution infarction.
 Motor examination initially improved to antigravity strength in the left arm and leg.
 Non-bolus intravenous heparin nomogram was started on hospital day 1 with target aPTT 50 to 70.
 He was transitioned to subcutaneous enoxaparin 1 mg/kg twice daily on hospital day 2, and warfarin was initiated.
 On hospital day 4, he became acutely unresponsive, apneic, bradycardic, and pulseless.
 A code was called, trachea was intubated, and return of spontaneous circulation was achieved.
 Noncontrast brain CT demonstrated diffuse subarachnoid hemorrhage.
 Neurologic examination did not recover, and death was subsequently declared by neurologic criteria.

-Anatomy.
 The vertebral arteries unite to form the basilar artery at the base of the pons.
 The vertebral arteries arise from their respective subclavian arteries medial to the anterior scalene muscle.
 After originating (ie, V1 or first segment) from the subclavian arteries, the vertebral artery traverses the foramina transversaria from C6 to C2 (ie, V2 or second segment), loops around the atlanto-occipital joint (ie, V3 or third segment), and finally pierces the dura passing through the foramen magnum to enter the intracranial cavity (ie, V4 or fourth segment) to join the other vertebral artery at the pontomedullary junction.
 The V2 segment is further subdivided into proximal V2 segment (C6), mid V2 segment (C2-5), and distal V2 segment (C1-2).
-The basilar artery ascends in a shallow groove on the anterior surface of the pons, with an average length of 32 mm and width of 2.6 mm to 3.5 mm (126).
+The basilar artery ascends in a shallow groove on the anterior surface of the pons, with an average length of 32 mm and width of 2.6 mm to 3.5 mm (157).
 In most patients, the artery is curved, whereas in one fourth of patients it follows a straight-line rostral course.
-The basilar artery ends by dividing into the 2 posterior cerebral arteries in 80% of the population at the level of the interpeduncular cistern.
-Many variations can occur, including fetal origin of 1 or both posterior cerebral arteries, a vertebral artery ending as a posterior inferior cerebellar artery, and a persistent trigeminal artery.
+The basilar artery ends by dividing into the two posterior cerebral arteries in 80% of the population at the level of the interpeduncular cistern.
+Many variations can occur, including fetal origin of one or both posterior cerebral arteries, a vertebral artery ending as a posterior inferior cerebellar artery, and a persistent trigeminal artery.
+Thalamoperforating arteries arise near the basilar artery bifurcation and perfuse the medial and anterolateral thalamus.
+Thalamogeniculate arteries arise from the posterior cerebral artery and perfuse the lateral thalamus.
 Asymmetric vertebral arteries are found in over two thirds of cases.
-Throughout its rostral course in the middle third, the basilar artery gives off approximately 14 small paramedian branches that penetrate directly into the ventral pons and lower midbrain, and 14 small circumferential arteries that loop around the pons and midbrain to give off lateral basal and lateral tegmental penetrators (123; 108).
+Throughout its rostral course in the middle third, the basilar artery gives off approximately 14 small paramedian branches that penetrate directly into the ventral pons and lower midbrain, and 14 small circumferential arteries that loop around the pons and midbrain to give off lateral basal and lateral tegmental penetrators (153; 133).

 The major branches of the posterior circulation include the paired posterior inferior cerebellar arteries, which arise from the V4 segment and can have intra- or extradural origins in some cases.
 Paired anterior inferior cerebellar arteries arise next from the more proximal basilar artery.
 Distal paired superior cerebellar arteries arise last, prior to the basilar artery termination into bilateral posterior cerebral arteries, and serve the superior cerebellum.
 Clinically, superior cerebellar artery territory infarcts can potentially interrupt Mollaret’s triangle and cause palatal tremor (myoclonus).